Medical Policy

 Hurt and colleagues (2020) reported the results of a prospective, randomized, double-blind, placebo-controlled study evaluating the effects of ESWT on vulvodynia.
 The study included 62 individuals with vulvodynia for at least 3 months.
 The participants were randomly assigned to either a treatment group (n=31) or a placebo group (n=31).
 Individuals in the treatment group underwent perineally applied ESWT weekly (3000 pulses each for 4 consecutive weeks).
 The researchers used a standard electromagnetic shock wave unit with a focused shock wave handpiece.
 The position of the shock wave transducer was altered six times after every 500 pulses.
 Participants in the placebo cohort underwent the same treatment procedure, but the handpiece was provided with a placebo stand-off that disabled energy transmission.
 Subjective pain was self-evaluated by each participant using two tools before and after treatment: a 10 cm linear visual analogue scale (VAS, 0-10) and a cotton-swab test (CST, Goetsch scale 0-4).
 Follow-up evaluations were completed at 1, 4, and 12 weeks post-ESWT.
 One participant was lost to follow-up.
 All of the remaining 61 participants completed the study.
 The researchers evaluated the differences in the VAS and CST within and between the treatment and placebo groups.
 A decrease in VAS (p<0.01) and CST (p<0.01) were observed at all three follow-ups.
 At all assessments, pain reduction was always greater than 30%.
 In the placebo cohort there were no statistically significant changes between before and after treatment.
 There were no differences between the treatment group and the placebo group prior to treatment but there were statistically significant differences at each of the three follow-up evaluations (VAS p<0.01); CST p<0.01).
 The researchers concluded ESWT appears to reduce pain perception in the treated group.
 A major limitation of this study was its small sample size and the lack of any objective measurements of pain (for example, looking at images of brain scans).

 Daia and colleagues (2021) compared the effectiveness of radial ESWT and ultrasound (US) in a group of adult participants with idiopathic scoliosis in terms of pain, disability, and QOL.
-A total of 48 subjects with idiopathic scoliosis were randomly divided into 3 groups of 16: ESWT, US, and control.
+A total of 48 participants with idiopathic scoliosis were randomly divided into 3 groups of 16: ESWT, US, and control.
 Participants were examined at admission (day 1) and at discharge (day 14) for pain, by using the VAS; for disability, by using the ODI; and for the QOL, with short form-36.
-The researchers found that radial ESWT was more effective than US in reducing pain (p=0.004) and increasing QOL, bringing extra vitality (p=0.003) and emotional comfort (p=0.007) to the subject.
+The researchers found that radial ESWT was more effective than US in reducing pain (p=0.004) and increasing QOL, bringing extra vitality (p=0.003) and emotional comfort (p=0.007) to the participant.
 Both US (p=0.003) and ESWT therapy (p=0.001) effectively reduced pain.
 In terms of disability, both modalities had similar effects (p=0.439).
 The authors concluded that radial ESWT was significantly more effective than US in reducing pain and providing vitality and emotional comfort to the participant.
 In terms of disability, US and ESWT therapy had similar effects when associated with kinesitherapy.
-The researchers stated that additional studies with larger study groups and longer follow-up examinations are needed to confirm these findings, as well as to develop appropriate standardized protocols for these types of subjects.
+The researchers stated that additional studies with larger study groups and longer follow-up examinations are needed to confirm these findings, as well as to develop appropriate standardized protocols for these types of participants.
 The authors acknowledged that the primary drawback of this study was the lack of a standard protocol regarding radial ESWT and US therapy in scoliosis.
 Another drawback was the short-term evaluation of the outcomes considered in the study.

 Aguilera-Saez and colleagues (2022) reported the results of a prospective, randomized, controlled trial to evaluate the effect of ESWT as an adjunctive treatment in burn scars.
-Subjects with burn scars were divided into two groups with 20 participants per group.
+Participants with burn scars were divided into two groups with 20 participants per group.
 The control group received standard treatment for burn scars.
 The ESWT cohort received the standard treatment and treatment of burn scars with ESWT twice per week for 4 weeks.
 The researchers measured the appearance of scar with the Vancouver Scar Scale (VSS), pruritus and pain with Visual Analog Scale (VAS) before the initial treatment and at 2 weeks and 5 months following the treatment.
 Both groups demonstrated improvements in all variables through the investigation.
 However, these improvements were only statistically significant for the VSS at the 6th month for the control group and VSS and VAS pain and pruritus for the ESWT group.
 Nonetheless the results did not demonstrate statistically significant differences between the ESWT and the control group at either 2 weeks or 5 months after treatment.
 The authors acknowledged that additional studies are required to accurately assess the potential benefits of ESWT as an adjunctive treatment for burn scars.

 Extracorporeal Pulse Activation Therapy (EPAT)

 Recently a treatment method referred to as “extracorporeal pulse activation therapy” (also known as “EPAT” or extracorporeal acoustic wave therapy), has been proposed for a wide array of orthopedic maladies.
 This approach uses low energy ESWT to areas of soft tissue inflammation, which has been proposed to promote tissue healing.
 At this time, only one peer-reviewed study has been published addressing a musculoskeletal condition (Saxena, 2011).
-This case series study of 60 subjects investigated the use of EPAT for Achilles tendinopathy.
-The authors reported that 58 (78.38%) tendons improved by at least 1 year post-treatment, including 75% in the subjects with paratendinosis, 78.26% with proximal tendinosis, and 84.21% with insertional tendinosis.
+This case series study of 60 participants investigated the use of EPAT for Achilles tendinopathy.
+The authors reported that 58 (78.38%) tendons improved by at least 1 year post-treatment, including 75% in the participants with paratendinosis, 78.26% with proximal tendinosis, and 84.21% with insertional tendinosis.
 No adverse effects were reported.
 Further research is warranted to properly evaluate the safety and efficacy of this treatment methodology.

 Background/Overview